What Do Emergency Medical Technician or Paramedic Do?

 - Emergency Department Technician (ED Technician)

-Job Outlook for Emergency Medical Technicians and Paramedics
+Is There Job Demand for Emergency Medical Technicians and Paramedics?

 There were about 248,000 jobs for Emergency Medical Technician or Paramedic in 2016 (in the United States).
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 37,400 new jobs for Emergency Medical Technician or Paramedic by 2026.
-Due to new job openings and attrition, there will be an average of 19,400 job openings in this field each year.
+There will be an estimated 19,400 positions for EMT or Paramedic per year.

 The states with the most job growth for EMT or Paramedic are Colorado, Arizona, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Wisconsin.
 These states have the worst job growth for this type of profession.